amytakeuchi/Fintech-Product-Analytics/README.md

 ### H6 — Validating Anonymized Behavioral Segments (Features --> Engagement)

 > **Do combinations of anonymized `feature_1`, `feature_2`, and `feature_3` correspond to statistically different engagement patterns?**

-**Why this matters:** Real product analytics teams frequently receive predefined customer attributes or acquisition segments.
-An analyst should not simply report that the segments are different — the question is whether the behavioral differences are statistically meaningful, and which engagement dimensions actually differ.

 **Methodology:**
 - Group customers by `feature_1`, `feature_2`, `feature_3` combinations